What to do if you've lost your car keys

 Local garage

 However, the best option is usually to find an auto locksmith who will have all the necessary tools to help you out.
-Regular garages might not necessarily offer this specialist service.
+Regular garages might not offer this specialist service.

 Whether you’ve lost the keys to your Vauxhall Corsa or it’s a lost Mercedes car key that you need to replace, the process is usually the same.
 Auto locksmiths are used to being called out to all sorts of different locations, and they can help with: